apache/spark/docs/sql-ref-literals.md

 - `\_` -> `\_`;
 - `\<other char>` -> `<other char>`, skip the slash and leave the character as is.

+The unescaping rules above can be turned off by setting the SQL config `spark.sql.parser.escapedStringLiterals` to `true`.

 #### Examples

 ```sql